halfflat/arblang/doc/specification/language-proposal.md

 #### When and on semantics

-When clauses are triggered when the mechanism state satisfies the corresponding predicate, and an on-clause is triggered when an event of the appropriate type is delivered to the mechanism.
+When clauses are triggered when the correspnding predicate is satisfied, and an on-clause is triggered when an event of the appropriate type is delivered to the mechanism.
 The state is updated according to the `state = ` clause, and if a `regime` clause is present, the dynamics are shifted to the given regime.

 Associated when- and on-clauses are considered first by scope — conditions defined in outer regimes take priority over conditions defined in an inner regime — and then by order of definition.
-If more than one when- or on-clause applies, they are applied in order of definition.
+If more than one when- or on-clause applies, they are tested and applied in this order.
 Note that the effect of a clause may cause a transition to a regime where the set of applicable clauses differs, whence the new set is considered in its stead.

 A given when clause associated with a regime _R_, with predicate _p_ applies at the point in time _t₁_ if the dynamics are in regime _R_ at _t₁_, _p_(_t₁_) is true and either _p_(_t_) is false or dynamics were in a different regime _R'_ not associated with the when clause for _t_ ∈ (_t₁_-δ, _t₁_) for some δ>0.
 All predicates are considered false for _t_ &lt; 0.
 In addition, an applicable when clause can be satisfied at most once for any point in time _t₁_.